 It doesn't matter which way you go.
 Both work really well.
 This mashed potatoes recipe is so awesome that you can't go wrong either way.

-- Add the diced potatoes to a large pot of water.
-Bring to a boil and cook until tender, about 15 minutes.
+- Add the diced potatoes to a large pot of chicken broth.
+Bring to a boil and cook until fork tender, about 15 minutes.
 Drain and mash.

 - In the meantime, sauté the diced onion in 2 tablespoons of butter in a small skillet until onion is translucent and beginning to brown.
-If you skip this step, the onions will be crunchy in your finished potatoes, and nobody wants crunchy potatoes.
+If you skip this step, the onions will be crunchy in your finished potatoes, and nobody wants crunchy onions in their potatoes.